How to Write a Resume That Gets Results: Complete

-Your resume is your first impression.
-In a competitive job market, it needs to pass automated screening and catch a recruiter's attention in seconds.
-This guide covers structure, content, and formatting that get results.
+Your resume is the critical first impression you make on potential employers.
+In a competitive job market, it must not only pass through automated screening systems but also captivate a recruiter's attention within seconds.
+This comprehensive guide will delve into the structure, content, and formatting techniques that can help your resume stand out.

 Resume Structure: What to Include